-12. WALK-TROT CLASSES
+11. WALK/TROT CLASSES

 - a.
-Open to any age rider with horse/pony who is unable to lope/canter in a class situation. - b.
+Open to any age rider with horse who is unable to lope/canter in a class situation. - b.
 The same guidelines apply to all Walk/Trot classes that apply to regular classes, except that, at no time shall a Walk/Trot rider canter or lope.
 Doing so could mean a disqualification from that class. - c.
 Any Walk/Trot class will be split if there are more Othan 15 entries.
 Any Walk/Trot class can be split, or combined, by the fair superintendent.
 Splits will be done by ages only. - d.
 If a rider chooses to enter ANY Walk/Trot class, that rider is no longer eligible, and CANNOT enter any class that requires three gaits.
 They MUST enter ONLY classes designated Walk/Trot and are not eligible for championships. - e.
 Once an exhibitor wins the High Point Walk/Trot trophy, they are no longer eligible to win it again.

-13. HORSELESS HORSE CLASSES
+12. HORSELESS HORSE CLASSES

-a.
-4-H members ages 8-19 may participate in the Horseless Horse project.
+- a.
+4-H members ages 8-19 may participate in the Horseless Horse project. - b.

-- b.
 The Horseless Horse Book (Class 133) and The Horseless Horse Project Record Book are BOTH required (Class 900).
 If both books are not completed and on the exhibitor's online entry they will not be eligible for championships. - c.
 A mentor and use of the mentor's project animal is required for Class 130. - d.
 A horse I.D. must be submitted at the May 1st turn in meeting. - e.
-The mentor is required to be present in ring during class. - f.
+The mentor is required to be present in ring during class.

+- f.
 All Horseless Horse classes will take place on Monday, after the Overall Fitting and Showing class. - g.
-Horseless Horse book interview time and location will be announced during fair set up and Monday during fair. - 14.
-CLOVER SPROUTS MINI HORSE ONLY - a.
-A horse I.D. must be submitted at the May 1st turn in meeting. - b.
-The mentor is required to be present in ring during class. - 15.
+Horseless Horse book interview time and location will be announced during fair set up and Monday during fair. - 13.
+CLOVER SPROUTS/PEEWEE LEADLINE MINI HORSE/LIGHT - A horse I.D. must be submitted at the May 1st paperwork deadline meeting for both PeeWee and Clover Sprout if the member is doing both. - b.
+The mentor/parent is required to be present in ring during the class. - c.
+For the Clover Sprout Showmanship class a mentor is acceptable. - d.
+For the PeeWee Leadline: A parent is required to be in the ring with the member. - e.
+Age for these classes are 5-7 yrs. old on Jan.
+1 of the current Fair year. - f.
+Rider is allowed to trailer in their own horse for these classes with the appropriate horse ID and current Coggins. - 14.
 MINIATURE HORSE CLASSES - The current maximum height for minis is 38 inches.
-Minis are required to be a minimum age of 3 to show in Driving and Hunter classes. - Aside from the classes mentioned in the Michigan 4-H Miniature Horse Show Guidelines, AMHR Rules apply to miniature horse classes.
+Minis are required to be a minimum age of 3 to show in Driving and Hunter classes. - b.
+Aside from the classes mentioned in the Michigan 4-H Miniature Horse Show Guidelines, AMHR Rules apply to miniature horse classes.
 The rule books can be found on the St. Clair County 4-H Horse Leaders' website.